* Ablyazov’s wife and daughter deported from Italy

 By Dmitry Solovyov

-ALMATY, June 1 (Reuters) - Fugitive Kazakh oligarch and dissident Mukhtar Ablyazov said on Saturday his wife and daughter were with relatives in the city of Almaty, after earlier accusing President Nursultan Nazarbayev of “kidnapping” them following their deportation from Italy.
+ALMATY, June 1 (Reuters) - Fugitive Kazakh oligarch and dissident Mukhtar Ablyazov said on Saturday Kazakh President Nursultan Nazarbayev had “kidnapped” his wife and daughter after Italy deported them for passport offences.

 Ablyazov, 50, fled the oil-rich Central Asian state after his bank BTA was nationalised and declared insolvent in 2009.
 The former government minister, who says his life is in danger, was granted political asylum in Britain in 2011.